Why your sunscreen might not be protecting you

 • Oxybenzone (benzophenone-3): suspected of disrupting the hormonal system

-• Octinoxate (ethylhexyl methoxycinnamate): potentially toxic to fertility
+• Octinoxate (ethylhexyl methoxycinnamate): potentially toxic for fertility

 • Homosalate

-• Titanium dioxide nanoparticles (TiO₂) : classified as a possible carcinogen by inhalation
+• Titanium dioxide (TiO₂) nanoparticles: classified as possibly carcinogenic by inhalation

 • Zinc oxide (ZnO) nanoparticles

-Nanoparticles are also harmful to the oceans: they pollute corals, disrupt aquatic fauna and accumulate in living organisms.
+Nanoparticles are also harmful to the oceans: they pollute corals, disrupt aquatic wildlife, and accumulate in living organisms.

 B. The right criteria to look for

-• Non-nano mineral filters : “non-nano” on the label
+• Non-nano mineral filters: "non-nano" mention on the label

-• Prefer creams to sprays : to avoid accidental inhalation
+• Prefer creams over sprays: to avoid accidental inhalation

-Additional tips: Complete protection with protective clothing, a wide-brimmed hat, and sunglasses.
-Avoid exposure between 12 p.m. and 4 p.m.
-Never expose babies and young children to direct sunlight.
+Additional tips: Complement protection with covering clothing, a wide-brimmed hat, and sunglasses.
+Avoid exposure between 12 PM and 4 PM.
+Never expose babies and young children directly to the sun.

-4. Protect your skin from the inside: the often forgotten step
+4. Protecting your skin from the inside: the often-forgotten step

 Skin health also depends on what we consume.
 A diet rich in vitamins and antioxidants supports skin elasticity and regeneration.